by

 You can read more about game preferences in our comprehensive user profile study for the Brazilian market.

-A Brief Recent Chronicle of Gambling in Brazil
+A Brief Recent Chronicle of Brazil’s Gambling Market

-The history of real-money gaming in Brazil has been tumultuous, with various laws impacting its development.
+The history of real-money gambling in Brazil has been tumultuous, with various laws impacting its development.
 Lotteries and horse race betting have been the only consistently legal forms for decades.

 Underground gambling emerged after near total bans of other forms in the 1940s.
 The Zico Act of 1993 partially liberalized bingo halls and slots but authorities backtracked a decade later.